rksvc/rsslab/README.md

-Feed reader built on [nkanaev/yarr](https://github.com/nkanaev/yarr) with built-in [RSSHub](https://github.com/DIYgod/RSSHub) service which lets you subscribe to feeds using `rsshub` protocol URLs like `rsshub:github/issue/DIYgod/RSSHub`.
+Feed reader with built-in [RSSHub](https://github.com/DIYgod/RSSHub) service which lets you subscribe to feeds using `rsshub` protocol URLs like `rsshub:github/issue/DIYgod/RSSHub`.
 It fetches the source code of RSSHub on demand and runs it locally in an embedded JavaScript engine to generate feeds.

 Routes that require Puppeteer, art-template, etc. are not currently supported.